Florida Trade Secrets Lawyers

 - Is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.

 Given this broad definition, almost every operational business possesses trade secrets that are vital to the success of the company.
 If a competitor or third party obtained and used those trade secrets, it could cause irreparable harm to the business.

 Trade Secrets – Classic Examples

 For instance, customer lists often feature prominently in trade secret litigation.
 Although the identity of an individual customer, standing alone, would not constitute a trade secret, a database containing customer names and variety of customer information certainly could.
-Beyond customer lists or databases, other frequently litigated trade secrets include things like business plans, market research and blueprints or patterns.
+Beyond customer lists or databases, other frequently litigated trade secrets include things like business plans, market research, technological knowledge and formulas.
 A recent case involving the athletic apparel giant Nike provides a great example: There, there trade secrets at issue involved a variety of Nike’s business plans and market research: This included plans for new shoes, shoe designs and manufacturing data and market research and sales forecasts.
 This is a textbook example of trade secrets.

 Trade Secrets – Defining Misappropriation

 Theft of trade secrets is referred to as misappropriation.
 In many instances, misappropriation of trade secret cases arise out of an employment relationship.
 An individual works for a company and has access to certain trade secrets.
 That employee then leaves the company to work for a competitor.
 In some instances, the employee has actively misappropriated trade secrets and taken them with him.
 In the modern world, the misappropriation often occurs electronically, via the employee downloading corporate information to an external hard drive or emailing corporate materials to a personal email address.